 Adverse impacts to existing mussel species would occur under this Proposed Action at scattered areas throughout the MKARNS.
 Greater impacts would occur in those areas of higher densities of mussels that would be more heavily dredged, and vice versa.
-Mitigation measures, including the use of silt curtains and possible relocation of high density mussel beds, have been discussed with natural resource areas to minimize impacts to mussels in the study area.
+Mitigation measures, including the use of silt curtains and possible relocation of high density mussel beds, have been discussed with resource agencies to minimize impacts to mussels in the study area.
+Mussel resources will be avoided, and impacts minimized to the greatest extent practical, and stipulations to avoid harms to federally listed species are being coordinated with USFWS.